Arnold Friberg

-The Prayer at Valley Forge, arguably Friberg's most well-known painting.
+The Prayer at Valley Forge, representative Friberg painting.

-Arnold Friberg (December 21, 1913 - July 1, 2010) was an American illustrator and painter noted for his religious and patriotic works.
-He is perhaps best known for his 1975 painting The Prayer at Valley Forge, a depiction of George Washington praying at Valley Forge.
-He is also well known for his 15 "pre-visualization" paintings for the Cecil B. DeMille film The Ten Commandments which were used to promote the film worldwide and for which he received an Academy Award nomination.
+Arnold Friberg (December 21, 1913 – July 1, 2010) was an American illustrator and painter of religious and patriotic works.
+One example is his 1975 painting The Prayer at Valley Forge, a depiction of George Washington praying at Valley Forge.
+He is also known for his 15 "pre-visualization" paintings for the Cecil B. DeMille film The Ten Commandments which were used to promote the film worldwide and for which he received an Academy Award nomination.

-He has been admitted as a lifetime member of the Royal Society of Arts.
-He also did a series of paintings depicting scenes from the Book of Mormon for Adele Cannon Howells, the Primary President of the Church of Jesus Christ of Latter-day Saints.
+Friberg was appointed a lifetime member of the Royal Society of Arts.
+He also painted a series of scenes from the Book of Mormon for Adele Cannon Howells, the Primary President of the Church of Jesus Christ of Latter-day Saints.

 Biography

 Friberg was born to a Swedish father and a Norwegian mother.
 His family moved to Arizona when he was three years old, and he began drawing cartoons by the time he was seven.
 When he was seven, Friberg's parents joined the Church of Jesus Christ of Latter-day Saints.
 Friberg was baptized a member of the LDS Church at age eight.

 While in high school, Friberg learned by meeting with the artists at The Arizona Republic, and earned money by creating signs for local businesses while being apprenticed to a local sign painter.

 After graduating from high school, Friberg attended the Chicago Academy of Fine Arts, working for various local printers doing commercial art while attending school and for several years afterward.
 This included calendar work for the Northwest Paper Company, for whom he created paintings of Mounties.
 Friberg has created more than 200 paintings depicting Mounties, and he is the only American made an honorary member of the Royal Canadian Mounted Police (RCMP).
 In 1940, Friberg moved to New York City and studied with Norman Rockwell under the artist Harvey Dunn at the Grand Central School of Art.

 With the outbreak of World War II Friberg left the Grand Central School of Art and joined the United States Army serving in the 86th Infantry Division.
 He had an offer of the rank of captain to draw recruitment posters for the United States Army Air Corps but chose instead to go to the front.
 He did, however, use his art skills in combat to draw maps.